MinePvP/SimpleAutoAnnounce/README.txt

   - 'Announcement for all People' -> 8.40am
   - ')'
   - 'Announcement' -> 8.50am
+  - '#Staff This Message will send in the HeroChat Channel Staff' -> 9.00
+  - '#Handel This Message will send in the HeroChat Channel Hanel' 9.00

 === Commands ===
 */announce help
 */announce help settings
 */announce add
+*/announce force
 */announce delete
 */announce list
 */announce settings